Moonchichiii/woodhouse_private_eatery/README.md

 ## Deployment

-- setting up the settings.py before pushing it to Heroku don't forget Debbug = `False`
+- Setting up the settings.py before pushing it to Heroku don't forget Debbug = `False`

 - then pushing it to the main on github, after follow the steps below.